MCF-Faribault COVID-19 Response

 Protecting Staff and their Families: MCF-Faribault has implemented a number of measures to protect staff and their families.
 Similar to staff at health care facilities, staff have been provided guidance for steps to take to protect their families while they continue to come to work every day.
 Information has been distributed and is on posters at the facility for washing hands when they leave work, designating a door of their home just for them to enter and exit, changing clothes and showering when they get home, and avoiding sharing food, among other steps.

-Hand washing stations: All individuals are required to wash their hands when entering and exiting the facility.
-There are handwashing stations in restrooms and in the Master Control Lobby and Visiting Lobby.
-In addition, hand sanitizer stations are available and stationed throughout the facility.
+Hand washing stations: There are hand sanitizer stations in the Master Control Lobby, Visiting Lobby, and throughout the facility.
 All individuals (staff and incarcerated population) are encouraged to wash their hands frequently throughout the day with the following guidelines: wet, soap, apply friction for 20 seconds, rinse, dry and turn water off with a paper towel.
 Use hand sanitizer as a secondary backup when hand washing is not readily available and hands are not visibly soiled.
 Apply a quarter-sized amount of hand sanitizer thoroughly and let air dry.
 Do not wipe off hand sanitizer while it is drying.

 Screening: All staff are required to screen on a daily basis for recent symptoms.
 If they have been symptomatic, a physician’s approval is required to return to work.
 All staff are provided with protective masks and are required to wear them.